PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 She seemed disappointed.
 "Are you travelling north?" she asked hopefully.

-"Yes.", he was pleased to accommodate, but he had noticed she had been travelling in the opposite direction.
+"Yes.", he was pleased to accommodate, but she had been travelling in the opposite direction.

 "Would you join me?
 We could travel together." she quickly offered.

 "I'm not sure if you're aware, you were travelling southwards.
 I'm going the way you came."; he felt he had to say that.

 "I've been lost for a while.
-I wanted to avoid the main roads, but it's hard to keep track of direction, ...
-I'm not on trails I'm familiar with."
+I wanted to avoid the main roads, but it's hard to keep track of direction, ...I'm not on trails I'm familiar with."

 The Prince nodded in understanding, although he himself knew several ways to identify north.
 Not everyone had such training.
-"To accompany you would be a duty and honour." he responded with stiff, earnest resolve.
+"To accompany you would be a duty and an honour." he responded earnestly.

-She looked The Prince (or rather The Knight) up and down while balancing her weight on one leg, the other crossed behind it on point.
-Her hands behind her back.
-"That's what I thought." she concluded with satisfied approval.
+She looked The Knight up and down, while balancing her weight on one leg, the other crossed behind it on point.
+She held her hands behind her back.
+"That's what I thought.", she concluded with satisfied approval.
 "Are you a knight errant?"

-"Yes.", his disguise working, "I am.
+"Yes.", his disguise working, "I am, yes.
 I'm a knight errant."

 She seemed impressed.
-"I'm running an errond myself, I need to get far north.
-But I get to take my own time, and do it in my own way.
-I'm actually making my own errands now, and I need to stay off the main trail for a while."
+"I'm running an errond myself, I need to get far north, and I can't use the main routes.
+I sort of make my own erronds now."

 The Knight nodded at this, as if it made sense, exhilarated to have travelling company; cover for his escape.